 His special interest is arthroscopic (key-hole) treatment of sports injuries of the knee such as ACL (anterior cruciate ligament) rupture, meniscal tears and cartilage damage.
 He also specialises in total and partial knee replacements and total hip replacements.

-Hersh gained his medical degree from St George's Hospital Medical School (University of London).
+Mr Deo gained his medical degree from St George's Hospital Medical School (University of London).
 After completing 3 years of Basic surgical training, he took a year out to gain a Master of Science degree at the prestigious Imperial College, London.
 His research looked into ways of regenerating articular cartilage in the knee – an area which remains of special interest today.
 His Orthopaedic higher surgical training took place in London (South-east Thames rotation) after which he completed 2 years of Fellowship training sub-specialising in surgery of the knee and hip in London and Adelaide, Australia.

-Hersh has over 6 years of experience as an NHS consultant both in large teaching hospitals and in district general hospitals.
+Mr Deo has over 10 years of experience as an NHS consultant both in large teaching hospitals and in district general hospitals.
 His elective work is a mix of knee arthroscopy and soft tissue knee reconstruction and primary, complex primary and revision knee and hip replacement.
 He specialises in procedures such as meniscal repair, anterior cruciate ligament reconstruction, cartilage repair and medial patello-femoral ligament reconstruction for patella instability.
 He also has a special interest in hip conditions affecting young adults and is able to perform hip arthroscopy (key-hole surgery of the hip joint).

-For joint replacements, Hersh is committed to using evidence based implants and advanced bearing surfaces (Verilast).
+For joint replacements, Mr Deo is committed to using evidence based implants and advanced bearing surfaces (Verilast).
 There is now new technology available in which patient-specific equipment is used to optimise the position of the implant (Visionaire) and therefore increase the lifespan of the implant.
 Hersh prides himself on offering state-of-the art operative techniques.

 Through implementation of personal innovations and effective communication within the multi-disciplinary team, his joint replacement patients have a shorter length of stay, re-admission rate and infection rate compared to the national average (Dr Foster).

-Hersh is a keen trauma surgeon and is able to offer management of all common fractures.
+Mr Deo is a keen trauma surgeon and is able to offer management of all common fractures.
 He has a special interest in lower limb, peri-prosthetic fracture fixation. oHersh is a qualified Advanced Trauma and Life support instructor

-Hersh captained his University cricket team and won 3 successive tournaments.
+Mr Deo captained his University cricket team and won 3 successive tournaments.
 He still enjoys club cricket as well as tennis, skiing and golf.